MeowMeow0417/page-replacement-simulation/README.md

 ## 👤 Author

 **Gilbert Cura**
-Created as part of the Final Case Study on
+Created as part of the Final Case Study on OS
 Final Project – Chapter 10: Page Replacement Algorithms